Skip NavigationSkip Main

 Enhanced Operational Communication

-In truck management software, users can quickly and easily communicate via commenting, and use tags to ensure the proper person is notified of the comment — including third-party maintenance shops.
-Additionally, in-house techs can comment directly in digital work orders to quickly communicate any issues or suggestions, ensuring communication around specific tasks are easily retrievable.
+In digital fleet solutions, users can quickly and easily communicate via commenting, and use tags to ensure the proper person is notified of the comment — including third-party maintenance shops.
+Additionally, in-house techs can comment directly in digital work orders to quickly communicate any issues or suggestions, ensuring communication around specific tasks are easily retrievable and in a consolidated location (i.e. work orders, inspections, etc.).

-FMS and other truck management technologies don’t just automate workflows, they also automate the collection and aggregation of fleet data for maximized reporting and analysis.
-Highly-visible fleet data means you’re getting a full view of your fleet operations, allowing better operational insights on which you can make data-driven decisions to improve productivity.
-Plus, you can integrate other automation software with FMS, including finance, warehouse management and dispatch solutions for improved end-to-end management.
+Digital fleet solutions don’t just automate workflows, they automate the collection and aggregation of fleet data for maximized reporting and analysis.
+Highly visible fleet data means you’re getting a full view of your fleet operations, allowing better operational insights on which you can make data-driven decisions to improve uptime and productivity, as well as cost control and profitability.
+Plus, you can integrate other automation software, including finance, warehouse management and dispatch solutions for improved end-to-end management.

 Rachael Plant